iltempo/rulesio/README.md

 * send a user an email or a mobile push message
 * create a ticket in your ticketing system
 * add a data point to a Librato or StatsMix graph
-* tag a user in WhenAUser, or in your CRM
+* tag a user in rules.io, or in your CRM
 * segment a user in your email campaign tool

 Compatibility